 Your hot tub has a self-diagnostic control system.
-The system will automatically display a numeric symbol of -01 to -08 if a problem is detected.
+The system will automatically display the following if a problem is detected.

--01 Nonfunctional hi-limit sensor
+SN1 Nonfunctional hi-limit sensor

 Open or a short in hi-limit sensor.
 Heater is deactivated.
 This must be repaired by the dealer or qualified service technician.